DimitriPalmer22/Relapse-Code-Documentation/README.md

 Most of your work should be done in the `Documentation` folder and its subsequent subfolders.

-DO NOT MANUALLY TOUCH THE `_META` FOLDER!
-This folder is for
+DO NOT MANUALLY TOUCH THE `_META` FOLDER UNLESS YOU KNOW WHAT YOU ARE DOING!
+- The `_META/Attachments` folder is used to store any images found within the wiki.
+Whenever you insert an image into Obsidian, it SHOULD BE automatically sent here.
+- The `_META/Templates` folder stores any templates that are used in the wiki.
+You can use templates to speed up the process of creating new pages or to create snippets that are frequently repeated.

 #### Getting Started